calvingsmith/rhis-provisioner-container/README.md

 - run_role_task.yml - most roles in RHIS consist of multiple tasks.
 This playbook allows you to dig in where necessary and run a particular task.
 - run_task.yml - in several of the rhis-builder projects, there are tasks that are outside the bounds of a particular role.
 This playbook accepts the task

-See the rhis-builder_sample_commands.txt for running various roles, tasks or full builds with your own custom configuration instead of the example.ca demo environment.
+See the rhis-builder_sample_commands.txt for running various roles, tasks or full builds with your own custom configuration instead of the demo.net demo environment.

 Please, comments, feature requests, issues, and pull requests are all welcome.